Chitobiose: N,N'-diacetylchitobiose

-Chitobiose is the condensed form of 4-O-(2-amino-2-deoxy-β-D-glucopyranosyl)-2-amino-2-deoxy-D-glucose and is an acetylation disaccharide found in chitin.
-It is formed by the depolymerization of chitin either enzymatically or chemically.
+N,N'-diacetylchitobiose or (GlcNAc)_{2} is a acetylated disacchride produced by the digestion of chitin, either enzymatically or chemically.
+The systematic name is 4-O-(2-amino-2-deoxy-β-D-glucopyranosyl)-2-amino-2-deoxy-D-glucose.

-Chitobiose is utilized by Borrelia burgdorferi to produce N-acetylglucosamine, a component of the bacterial cell wall, and is regularized by the response regulator rrp1.
+(GlcNAc)_{2} is utilized by Borrelia burgdorferi to produce N-acetylglucosamine, a component of the bacterial cell wall, and is regularized by the response regulator rrp1.
 A mutant strain of rrp1 has been found to cause growth deficits with Borrelia burgdorferi.

-In Escherichia coli, the chb operon is involved with the utilization of cellobiose and β-glucosides chitobiose.
-The chbG gene of the chb Operon encodes a chitooligosaccharide deacetylase.
-The chb operon is also responsible for coding the ChbR regulator, which is responsible for activating transcription when chitobiose is available.
+In Escherichia coli, the chb operon is involved with the utilization of two β-glucosides, cellobiose and (GlcNAc)_{2}.
+The chbG gene of the chb Operon encodes a chitin disaccharide deacetylase, which converts (GlcNAc)_{2} to (GlcN)_{2}.
+The chb operon is also responsible for coding the ChbR regulator, which is responsible for activating transcription when (GlcNAc)_{2} is available.
+N,N'-diacetylchitobiose phosphorylase helps with uptake of this sugar.

+Derivatives

+Chitobiosyldiphosphodolichol consists of N,N'-diacetylchitobiose attached to dolichyl diphosphate.
+It is used by the human enzyme ALG1 (chitobiosyldiphosphodolichol beta-mannosyltransferase) in the glycosylation of proteins.